Like any corporation, a municipality would not operate without finances. Funding for municipalities comes from four main sources:

 Failure to receive your property tax notice or utility invoice does not negate the responsibility of the property owner to pay for tax levies, fees and/or rates established by bylaw and any unpaid balances after the due date will be subject to applicable penalties.

 You may view your property tax details online if you are a registered user.
-In order to have your notice delivered by email for 2016 you would have had to have registered by the time they are issued.
+In order to have your notice delivered by email for 2018 you will have register by the time they are issued.
 If you received your property tax notice via email in a previous year, and have not made any changes to your account, you will automatically receive your notice by email.
-Please choose the Online Services page of our website to register for 2017.
+Please choose the Online Services page of our website to register for 2018.

 To view property details and assessment comparisons through BC Assessment click here.
 To change your address with the Town of Oliver send an email to the finance email address noted above.
 To change your address with the BC Assessment Authority click here.